boshanxiang/quip-app/README.md

 Users can create new posts, comment on existing posts, and upvote, downvote, and bookmark posts.
 Profile pages for users show posts created and bookmarked by a given user.
 Net up/downvotes aggregate and are displayed to all users.
+Delete/update functionality is limited to the post author.

 ## Approach Taken